VU-ASE/rover/docs/03-roverctl/03-usage.md

 ## View Services

-To view the currently installed servies on the Rover, you can use the `roverctl services` command.
+To view the currently installed services on the Rover, you can use the `roverctl services` command.
 You can specify a Rover as shown [above](#specify-a-rover).

 ### Example Usage
 ```bash